 VC 21955 requires pedestrians to stick to the crosswalks when they cross at intersections where there are traffic lights, traffic signals, or police officers.
 This prevents pedestrians from crossing straight to the opposite corner of the intersection, unless there is a crosswalk that allows it.

-Starting on January 1, 2023 in California, violations of §21955 – “jaywalking” – will no longer be against the law as long as it is done safely (for example, there is no oncoming traffic at the time of the crossing).
-Until then, jaywalking is prosecuted as an infraction carrying a fine of around $200.4
+As of January 1, 2023 in California, violations of §21955 – “jaywalking” – will no longer be against the law as long as it is done safely (for example, there is no oncoming traffic at the time of the crossing).
+Prior to 2023, jaywalking was prosecuted as an infraction carrying a fine of around $200.4

 1.6.
 VC 21456: How are pedestrians supposed to use crossing lights?